-The idea is simple: if people love your product, they’ll become your biggest promoters.
-If you delight your customers, they’ll recommend you to their friends, family, and colleagues.
+The idea is simple: if people love the experiences they have with your brand throughout the entire customer journey, they will become your biggest promoters.
+If you delight your customers, they will recommend you to their friends, family, and colleagues.

-Why is Customer Experience Part of Marketing?
+Is Customer Experience Part of Marketing?

 How to Build a Customer Experience Marketing Strategy